harness/developer-hub/release-notes/service-reliability-management.md

     This issue has been resolved.
 Now, in cases where the "sources" field is received as null, the system treats it as equivalent to `{ healthSources: [], changeSources: [] }`.

-- The SRM default dashboard is currently non-functional, rendering it unusable.
+- The SRM default dashboard was non-functional, rendering it unusable.
 (SRM-15372)

     This issue has been resolved.
 Now, the SRM default dashboard is fully operational.